Review: Master Studies by Joe Morello

 …it’s just not necessary for anyone who isn’t an orchestral snare drummer.

 So the buzz roll section kind of feels like a waste of time, although you could try to play them as open rolls, which I did.
 Afterward, there’s a chapter about playing different short rolls as singles, doubles, and then buzzes, all as a sequence.
-It’s… interesting.
+It’s… interesting, and a bit far removed from any skill you would need on the kit.

 At this point, we’re about halfway through Master Studies, and the second chunk of the text starts with some short, niche chapters.
 There’s a gnarly timing drill that has you playing a measure of quarter notes, then quarter note triplets, then 8ths, eventually working your way to a bar of 32nd note 12–lets.